Staging and prognosis for bladder cancer

 The biopsy results will show the grade of the cancer.
 This is a score that describes how quickly a cancer might grow.
 Knowing the grade helps your urologist predict how likely the cancer is to come back (recur) and if you will need further treatment after surgery.

-In non-muscle-invasive tumours, the grade may be low or high, while almost all muscle-invasive cancers are high grade.
-Carcinoma in situ (stage Tis in the TNM system) is a high-grade tumour that needs prompt treatment to prevent it invading the muscle layer.
+In non-muscle-invasive cancers, the grade may be low or high, while almost all muscle-invasive cancers are high grade.
+Carcinoma in situ (stage Tis in the TNM system) is a high-grade tumour that needs to be treated quickly to prevent it invading the muscle layer.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.